Waterballs: Sealed water balls vs. absorbent water bags

 Water Bag being thrown by a player - Low profile skip pattern.

 A water bag exchanges its fluid density and transforms and conforms its shape and fluid contents on impact with a surface or plain.
 On impact with a surface such as water, the water bag dissipates its energy dynamically as it interacts with the water surface exchanging fluid contents.
 This changes and balances the bag's density, mass and shape to conform to the water or surface it is performing on as it loses its velocity and comes to rest.

 The bean bag-like design of the water bag changes shape and conforms to a surface thus it collapses and is "slow acting" on impact.
 There is a significant difference between the physics of the sealed water ball and the water absorbing water bag.

 The water bag exchanges its fluid contents on impact and it changes its shape as it collapses on impact.
 There is no bouncing or minimal bouncing action.
 Slow acting on impact is an intended design characteristic that is very pleasing and safe in high-speed play action.
-The "rolling action" of the water bag that is referred to a "low skip profile" on the water surface that again collapses on impact with the water surface or player's hand.
+The "rolling action" of the water bag is referred to as a "low skip profile" on the water surface that again collapses on impact with the water surface or player's hand.
 This makes the water bag less active and easier to catch.
 The water bag is both fast in action and slow acting on impact.

 Safety issues

 Most water balls currently available, while perfectly functional in water, are not designed to work well on a hard surface.
 Water bags behave like a bean bag thus they do not have the same impact as a bouncy ball.
-In fact when a water bag hits a pool deck it will roll and not bounce like a water ball.
+When a water bag hits a pool deck, it will roll rather than bounce like a water ball.

 In addition, the impact of a water ball can cause bodily harm, and some water balls have even left visible marks on the skin.

 However, there are several balls that address these issues by using softer and lighter material.

-They have a low skip pattern and they are easy to catch and stay in the pool.
-Water absorbing water bag designs are also designed in a way that makes them more suitable for play in crowded pools.
+They have a low skip pattern, are easy to catch, and tend to stay in the pool.
+Water-absorbing designs are also more suitable for play in crowded pools.